brophyj/book_v1/docs/01-intro.md

 The problem was a simple miscoding of the intervention and control arms.
 Being able to read and follow code, can assure that extra eyes are available to catch these errors which can happen to all of us.
 While reviewing their code to correct this major error, the research team discovered at least two other areas of erroneous code (in the commands to impute missing values and to aggregate data into summary variables).

-On a broader level, sharing analytic code is increasingly the norm across many fields and provides an unambiguous record of the analytical methods used, aiding reproducibility, helping avoid duplicated effort and possibly accelerating innovation. it would be nice to see this become the norm in clinical epidemiology.
+On a broader level, sharing analytic code is increasingly the norm across many fields and provides an unambiguous record of the analytical methods used, aiding reproducibility, helping avoid duplicated effort and possibly accelerating innovation.
+It would be nice to see this become the norm in clinical epidemiology.

 ## Outline {#outline}